koenrh/shell-scripts/README.md

 ### asroutes

-Get a list of all announced prefixes for a given ASN.
+Get a list of all announced prefixes for a given autonomous system number (ASN).

 ### getrdslogs